Metro Bank is committed to keeping your personal information private and secure.

 We may share your personal information with credit-reference agencies:

-Credit-reference agencies use information from a number of different public sources (for example, the electoral roll, county court judgments and bankruptcies), as well as information from other banks or lenders on how you manage your other banking or credit arrangements.
+Credit-reference agencies use information from a number of different public sources (for example, the electoral roll, county court judgements and bankruptcies), as well as information from other banks or lenders on how you manage your other banking or credit arrangements.

 If you apply for one of our current accounts or credit facilities (not cash account), we may use details of your credit history to assess your ability to meet your financial commitments.
 Credit-reference agencies will record details of your application and our search will form part of your credit history.
 They will do this whether or not you go ahead with your application.
 These details will be seen by other organisations that examine your record.
 Records relating to one or more of your partners may already be linked to your record and we may consider these ‘associated’ records when considering your application.